Become a sommelier: a day-to-day job

 Sommelier : a service industry profession

-A sommelier, employed by a restaurant, is above all a service role.
+To become a sommelier, employed by a restaurant, is to take on a service role.
 It is, of course, essential for a sommelier to have excellent vineyard and oenology knowledge, know how to manage their cellar, and even how to carry out a tasting but they are, first and foremost, there to meet their customers’ needs.

 A sommelier suggests appropriate wines depending on the dishes the customer has chosen, serves the wine(s) at the right temperature for tasting, in the correct glasses, and adheres to the rules of service.
 A sommelier will know how to provide insight into the chosen wine by using a rich and varied vocabulary to give explanations and make comments.
 A sommelier is modest and readily shares their oenology expertise with their customers.